-Shelta can be built under any system with a NASM assembler, but requires DOS to run, and the executables it produces also run only under DOS (unless you bypass that part of the stdlib).
+Shelta can be built under any system with a NASM assembler, but requires MS-DOS (or compatible) to run, and the executables it produces also run only under MS-DOS (unless you bypass that part of the stdlib).

 ILLGOL is an illness disguised as a programming language empire.